SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 </div>

 <h2> Overview </h2>
-The applications on OSG are centrally managed and made available on many of the worker machines.
-As a result, the  users have convenient access to the applications and their dependent libraries.
-We will see how to use the centrally managed applications via module command.
+Commonly used software and libraries on the Open Science Grid are available in a central repository (known as OASIS) and accessed via the *module* command.
+In this lesson, we will see how to search for, load, and use software packages.

 The built-in *tutorial* command helps the users to get started on OSG.
 The *tutorial* command sets up the input and script files for a specific example.
 A